k33theod/cgi-cpp-get-get/README.md

-# cgi-cpp-get-get
+# cgi-cpp-get-post

-Simple cpp method get post cgi.
+Simple cpp example to catch get post data with .cgi.

 Creates a cpp map object with keys the form input names and values their values.